datadryad/dryad-app/documentation/dash2_install.md

 # connect to mysql, note the <username> is probably root in a new installation
 mysql -u <username> -p

+# if the above doesn't work, try
+sudo mysql -u root

 # create the dash database
 CREATE DATABASE dash CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;